 - Minority shareholders – How does the management treat minority shareholders, do they consider their interest while taking corporate actions

-- Related party transactions – Is the company tendering financial favors to known entities such as promoter’s relatives, friends, vendors etc at the cost of the shareholders funds?
+- Related party transactions – Is the company tendering financial favours to known entities such as promoter’s relatives, friends, vendors etc. at the cost of the shareholder’s funds?

-- Operator activity in stocks – Does the stock price display unusual price behavior especially at a time when the promoter is transacting in the shares
+- Operator activity in stocks – Does the stock price display unusual price behaviour, especially when the promoter is transacting in the shares.

 - Shareholders – Who are the significant shareholders in the firm, who are the people with above 1% of the outstanding shares of the company

 - Political affiliation – Is the company or its promoters too close to a political party?
 Does the business require constant political support?